Slam Dunk Records: Slam Dunk Festival 2021

 The 2020 Festival was to be held at the same two venues as the 2019 festival.
 The festival was originally scheduled for the North festival to be held at Temple Newsam Park on 23 May, and the South festival will be held at Hatfield Park on 24 May.
 However the COVID-19 pandemic led to North being rescheduled to 5 September and South to 6 September.
-On 14 May, Slam Dunk announced that the festival will no longer be held in 2020 although the festival is expected and scheduled to return on 4 and 5 September 2021.
+On 14 May, Slam Dunk announced that the festival will no longer be held in 2020 although the festival returned on 4 and 5 September 2021.

 Slam Dunk Festival 2022

 The North festival was held at Temple Newsam Park on 3 June, and the South festival was held at Hatfield Park on 4 June.

-The Used, The Mighty Mighty Bosstones, Motion City Soundtrack and Spanish Love Songs were all due to play the festival but cancelled.
+The Used, the Mighty Mighty Bosstones, Motion City Soundtrack and Spanish Love Songs were all due to play the festival but cancelled.

-Alexisonfire's set time was adjusted to avoid clashes with Sum 41 after The Used's withdrawal.
+Alexisonfire's set time was adjusted to avoid clashes with Sum 41 after the Used's withdrawal.

 The Mighty Mighty Bosstones were replaced by Streetlight Manifesto and Suicide Machines.

 The Wonder Years played two sets, performing both The Upsides and Surburbia in replacement of Motion City Soundtrack.

 Slam Dunk Festival 2023

-The South Festival will be held at the Hatfield Park on 27 May, and the North festival will be held at Temple Newsam Park on 28 May.
+The South festival was held at Hatfield Park on 27 May, and the North festival was held at Temple Newsam Park on 28 May.

+Slam Dunk Festival 2024

+The South Festival was held at Hatfield Park on 25 May, and the North festival was held at Temple Newsam Park on 26 May.

+Slam Dunk Festival 2025

+The South festival was held at Hatfield Park on 24 May, and the North festival was held at Temple Newsam on 25 May.
+European editions, which share some artists with the UK festivals but not the complete line-up, took place in Belgium, the Netherlands, Switzerland, France and Italy.

+The line-up for 2025's festivals included prominent artists such as A Day To Remember, Neck Deep and Electric Callboy as the star names for the festival.

 The Key Club

 The Key Club is a live music venue and nightclub in the Merrion Centre, Leeds that is owned by Slam Dunk Records.
-It has a 300-person capacity, is the successor to The Cockpit, and hosts many events that the Cockpit did such as Slam Dunk and the Garage club nights.
+It has a 300-person capacity, is the successor to the Cockpit, and hosts many events that the Cockpit did such as Slam Dunk and the Garage club nights.
 It is advertised as the "first pure rock venue in Leeds".
-Some bands who have played at the Key Club include Fit for an Autopsy, Blood Youth, Cancer Bats, Beartooth, Frank Carter and the Rattlesnakes, Idles and The Wonder Years.
+Some bands who have played at the Key Club include Fit for an Autopsy, Blood Youth, Cancer Bats, Beartooth, Frank Carter and the Rattlesnakes, Idles and the Wonder Years.